Selected References about Devonian Shales

 ||Onondaga Axes or Folds (Line)

-In reference to the 2012 Production Summary, please be aware of the following:
+In reference to the production summaries, note the following:

 - production data include production volumes for commingled wells,